chrisfosterelli/chrisfosterelli.github.io/_posts/2017-03-14-stealing-credentials-with-a-malicious-node-module.md

 [contributor-count] which gives you an idea of how many people are in the contributor tree of a given project.

-For [express], the number of trusted people is 137.
-For [stripe's server side library], 192.
+For [express], the number of trusted people is 51.
+For [pm2], 129.
 I've seen some packages as high as 400.
 If any one of these users became malicious, or had their npm account compromised, they could perform this sort of attack against you.
 Download it and see how many users your app trusts.

 ## Best practices